adamhurm/yj_nearbyglasses_ios/README.md

 - **It's now working in the lab!** I need to debug it more with actuall smart glasses in the field.
 - See [Releases](https://github.com/yjeanrenaud/yj_nearbyglasses/releases) for APK to download.
 - I will push this app to Google Play, too.
 I still have some developer certificate around I could use for that.
 I will also always publish releases  here on GitHub and elsewhere for those that avoid the Play Store.
 - I am no BT or Android expert at all.
-For what I've learned, one could also dig deeper into the communication of the Meta Ray-Bans sniffing the BTLE traffic.
-By that, we would not need to rely on the device powering up or connecting bout could also use heurisitcs on the encrypted traffic transimssions without much false positives.
+For what I've learned, one could also dig deeper into the communication of the smart glasses by sniffing the BTLE traffic.
+By doing so, we would likely not need to rely on the device behaving according to the BT specifications, but could also use heurisitcs on the encrypted traffic transimssions without much false positives.
 But I haven't looked into BT traffic packets for more than ten years.
 I'm glad I remembered ADV frames...
 - move all hard-coded texts into `strings.xml` for easier localisation.
 - add **more manufacturers IDs** of smart glasses.
 Right now, it's mostly Meta.
 - an iOS app would be easy to adapt, too.
 But I don't have the toolchain at hands right now.